FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

+What player is thinking, what he wants to do after see the device light up etc. is easy to see when I script it out on paper.
+While the player is acting it, he needs to exaggerate his gesture, facial expression to let audience know his emotion and thoughts.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+I think instead of this one-direction signal: you see the light and execute your task, it would be better that we can have some feedback on this device.
+Maybe I want to turn off the lights because I’m already on this task and don’t want to see this light blicking.
+In another scenario, I may want to cancel or postpone this event.
+If the device can take input like voice, hand clapping, or button press, we can make calendar even more interactive.

 ## Part C. Prototype the device